Do I Need A Hearing Test?

 Our Diagnostic Hearing Tests are performed by an Audiologist – an Audiologist with 6 to 8 years of University education!
 Our Audiologists are registered members of the College of Audiologists and Speech Language Pathologists of Ontario (CASLPO), and must comply with the regulations and professional guidelines of this governing body.
 The cost varies between $80.00 to $100.00 depending on the tests that need to be completed for your particular hearing loss.
 Third party insurance plans such as OTIP, Johnsons, SunLife, ManuLife, GreatWestLife or GreenShield may reimburse you for the cost of the testing.
 Veterans Affairs Canada/Department of Veteran Affairs, RCMP, and Workplace Safety and Insurance Board (WSIB), will cover the cost of the testing.

 Our Basic Hearing Tests are performed by our Communicative Disorders Assistants or Hearing Instrument Dispensers/Specialists under the direct or indirect supervision of the audiologist.
-There is no charge for a basic test, however, we do request that you bring in a donation of canned goods (value of canned goods should be $10.00 or more).
-We donate the canned goods to our local Missions and Food Banks.
 As the name implies, our Basic Hearing Test test is basic in nature and can not be used diagnostically (prior to surgery, to diagnose a disease or condition, etc).

 OHIP does not cover the cost of a true Diagnostic Tearing Tests, in the same manner that they cover Diagnostic Vision Tests.
 For OHIP to pay for a Diagnostic Hearing Test, you will have to: (1) book an appointment with your family doctor, (2) your family will refer you to a surgeon in order for the testing to be covered when done in the surgeons office, (3) wait six to twelve months to get in the see the surgeon.
 Our Doctor of Audiology and Audiologist Bernice McKenzie asked OHIP about this waste of tax payer money and time and was informed that no one has ever complained to OHIP about this procedure.